denten-books/plain-text/0-chapter.md

 technologies that aim at nothing less than a deep transformation (often phrased as a "disruption") of the social fabric: from the design of social media to the formation of massive shared archives.
-Because such "cultural techniques" are formative of our culture, supposedly technical decisions like choosing a text editor, a filing system, or a social networking platform cannot be adequately addressed in shallow instrumental terms limited to efficacy, speed, or performance.
+Because such "cultural techniques" are formative of our culture as a whole, supposedly technical decisions like choosing a text editor, a filing system, or a social networking platform cannot be adequately addressed in shallow instrumental terms limited to efficacy, speed, or performance.
 A secondary aim of this volume is therefore to convince computer "users" to view their computational environments as a literary system of sorts.
 I mean a "literary system" differently to what one might conventionally mistake for a "binary" or "digital" one, however imprecise those terms are in everyday use.
 In clarifying usage, I ask those who may have considered themselves mere "users" to become close readers, thinkers, and makers of technology, able to apply the same critical acuity to reading code and device as they do to the close reading of prose and poetry.

 In that process, I hope the reader will find that not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.